jeffknupp/sandman/README.md

 ```

 **You don't even need to tell `sandman` what tables your database contains.**
-Just point sandman at your database and let it do all the heavy lifting
+Just point `sandman` at your database and let it do all the heavy lifting

 Let's start our new service and make a request.
 While we're at it, lets make use
-of Sandman's awesome filtering capability by specifying a filter term:
+of `sandman`'s awesome filtering capability by specifying a filter term:

 ```zsh
 > python runserver.py &